TARAAI/Read-Write/docs/write.md

         tasks: taskOrder.splice(taskOrder.findIndex(insertAfterId), 0, task.id)
       },
     ];
-    // This is the wrong, niave way.
+    // This is the wrong, naive way.
     // Don't just check if React injected source (properly locking the doc in the transaction)
     // if (source ) {
     //   writes.push({